Creative Conversations, Barry Prize Winners 2024

 Barry Prize Winner Brian Conrad

-Dr. Anderson was interviewed by Sergiu Klainerman of Princeton University.
+Dr. Conrad was interviewed by Sergiu Klainerman of Princeton University.
 They discuss his work as a mathematics scholar, why he got involved in fighting efforts to radically lower math standards in high-school curricula and admissions requirements, and why everyone should know something about math even in a world where computers are widely available.

 Barry Prize Winner Jeannie Suk Gersen